marcinbelczewski/aws-serverless-webapp-workshop/workshop/content/ServerlessBackend/Lambda/_index.en.md

 Use the AWS Lambda console to create a new Lambda function called `%INITIALS%-RequestUnicorn` that processes API requests.
 Copy and paste [this example implementation](requestUnicorn.js) into the AWS Lambda console's editor for your function code.

-Configure your function to use the `WildRydesLambda` IAM role you created in the previous section.
+Configure your function to use the `%INITIALS%-WildRydesLambda` IAM role you created in the previous section.

 **:white_check_mark: Step-by-step directions**